haroldo-ok/haroldo-ok.github.io/_posts/2012-08-23-doom-fortress-skulltag-mod.markdown

-Title: Doom Fortress - Team Fortress clone for the Doom engine
+# Doom Fortress - Team Fortress clone for the Doom engine
-Author: Haroldo de Oliveira Pinheiro
-Date: Thu Aug 23 2012 22:02:00 GMT-0300

 This is a mod for Doom or, more specifically, for [Skulltag]; The intention was to replicate the gameplay of [TF2] on the Doom engine while still keeping the original Doom look and feel.